reboot-dev/reboot-hello/README.md

 > Currently, Resemble backends can only run on x86 Linux machines with
 > `glibc>=2.35` (Ubuntu Jammy and other equivalent-generation Linux
 > distributions).
 If you have a machine that doesn't fit this requirement, we
-> suggest using one of the Dev Container approaches discussed above.
+> suggest using one of the approaches discussed above.
 ### Prerequisites

 You must have the following tools installed: